Europe |

 Local expertise always wins; see Alex’s top recommendations to target on your Spanish trip.

-Trafalgar Travel Director
+Trafalgar Travel Director Alex Rodrigues

 1. Sagrada Familia in Barcelona

-When you think of Spanish architecture, you think of the The Sagrada Familia in Barcelona.
+When you think of Spanish architecture, you think of the Sagrada Familia in Barcelona.
 Designed by Antoni Gaudí, this is the climax of the Catalan Modernism – defined by its dynamic curves, rich decoration and colourful mosaics and ceramics.
 But despite its grand stature, dazzling interior and intricate outer façades it actually remains an unfinished ‘work-in-progress’ (since 1883).
 I find this incredible because in today’s world (where time is money and most buildings are built quickly with straight lines), this wonderful church follows the original projects of Gaudí closely and his nature theme.
 For example: the pillars represent trees.

 Today the temple has three major façades: the Nativity Façade (almost completed with Gaudí still alive), the Passion Façade (begun in 1952) and the Glory Façade (yet to be completed).
 It will have 18 towers when it is finished: representing 12 apostles, 4 evangelists, the Virgin Mary, and Jesus Christ (which will be 550 feet tall).
 And the interior will be formed by innovative sloping arborescent columns and vaults based on hyperboloids and paraboloids seeking the optimal shape of the catenary.
 It is estimated that it will be able to take in its choir 1,500 singers, 700 children and five organs!